Chris Niosi: Personal life

-Niosi has one half-brother and two half-sisters; one of them is former on-camera actress Alison Fanelli.
-Niosi was also diagnosed with Asperger syndrome.
+Niosi is autistic.
 He moved to Los Angeles in 2014 to pursue a career in the animation industry.

 Abuse controversies

 In response to Tumblr and Twitter callout posts, on July 18, 2019, Niosi made a post on his Tumblr account confessing that he had been emotionally abusive to friends and colleagues and sexually coercive to partners.
 Niosi's post highlighted specific instances of abuse for which he issued public apologies.
 In response to the allegations, Nintendo recast him with Zach Aguilar in Fire Emblem Heroes and Fire Emblem: Three Houses.
 Niosi's credit was removed from Heroes as of July 25, 2019, and the distribution of the character was delayed.
 The following day, Aguilar was also stated to have re-recorded Byleth's lines for Three Houses and would be replacing the original voiceovers in the following patch, which went live on September 11, 2019.

 On July 17, 2024, Niosi was revealed to be the voice of Moze in Honkai: Star Rail, with many fans of the game wanting him recast.
 In response, voice actors Griffin Puatu and Kyle McCarley decided to speak out in support of Niosi's casting, leading to Puatu losing out on a role in Lost in Limbo and McCarley deleting his X account due to the backlash.
 Niosi eventually stated a week after the announcement that he was stepping down from the role.

-On February 6, 2025, Niosi made a post he claimed was clearing up misconceptions made about him ever since his 2020 post where he first claimed he was changing.
-Fellow voice actors, including Kayli Mills and Brendan Blaber, supported his growth.
-In a response to backlash for Mills' support, she said she is "proud of a colleague for taking ownership of his wrongdoings and working on himself, and pushing through despite the often exceedingly cruel words he’s received over the years."
-Mills reaffirmed that she was an abuse survivor herself.